stacksmith/trivial-project/README.md

 The key-name substitution is done repeatedly until no keys are left.
 It is possible to expand keys to other keys, but be careful to avoid circularity as it will lock up the system.

-Keep in mind that substitution, especially from parameters in the `.local.tp` file, involves two separate processes.
+Keep in mind that substitution, especially from parameters in the `.local.tp` file, involves:

 1. The act of Lisp reading the `.local.tp` file using `(read)`.
 At this point, values are read in without interpretation; string are strings, symbols are symbols, and lists are lists.

 2. Expansion: cl-ppcre expands _strings_; so any expansion-bound values _must_ be strings.
 This process takes place _after_ all keywords have been parsed in; therefore any values may include any other keywords (keeping in mind the circularity problem).

 If you examine the stock `.local.tp` file you will see that `:SYSTEM` is defined as "--NAME--".
-This will expand correctly into the value of :NAME at expansion time.
-This process will involve two expansions: `--SYSTEM--` into `--NAME--`, followed by `--NAME--` into the actual project name as set by `:NAME` in the invocation.
+This will expand correctly into the value of `:NAME`.
+There will be two expansions: `--SYSTEM--` into `--NAME--`, followed by `--NAME--` into the value of `:NAME` in the invocation.

 `:DEFAULT-ACTION` however is define as :COPY.  `:DEFAULT-ACTION` is never expanded - it is an internal symbol only, used to configure the expansion engine.